faizalrf/documentation/sysbench.md

   - Make sure the user `sb_user@'%'` (as in this example) or any other user account exists on the database server that has `ALL` privileges on the `sbtest` database.
     - CREATE USER sb_user@'%' identified by 'password';
     - GRANT ALL ON sbtest.* to sb_user@'%';
+- --mysql_db=sbtest
+  - Indicates which database to use for sysbench
 - --time=60
   - The duration of the test
 - --report-interval=10